 The condition of bridges in our inventory is the envy of the country.
 We strategically invest our funding to proactively preserve, rehabilitate and reconstruct our structures.
 UDOT uses the Bridge Health Index (BHI) which measures and tracks the overall structural condition of the three categories of bridges in our system.

-Ongoing monitoring of our traffic signals and advanced traffic management systems ensures consistent reliability and extends the life-cycle of these devices.
+Ongoing monitoring of our traffic signals and Intelligent Transportation Systems ensures consistent reliability and extends the life-cycle of these devices.
 This proactive approach determines if devices are in good working condition or when they need to be replaced, upgraded, or decommissioned.